deadlysnowman3308/Net-Speed-Booster/README.md

 * And just run the batch file
 * wait some minutes.
 * After done all processes Just restart your pc.
-* Then you can see Your net speed is bossted upto 25%
+* Then you can see Your net speed is boosted upto 25%